sikenman/rust_programs/README.md

 * ASCII characters (from 32 to 255; but leaving 127 to 160)
 * Division by Zero
 * Finding Weekday of Weekend
+* Maximum and minium number in the array
 * MegaBall Generator (10 set)
 * Multiplication table of 7, 10 and 13
-* Maximum and minium number in the array
 * PowerBall Generator (10 set)
+* Reverse the string
 * Validates US phone number